runpod/docs/docs/serverless/workers/handlers/overview.md

 runpod.serverless.start({"handler": handler})  # Required.
 ```

+You must return something as output when your worker is done processing the job.
+This can directly be the output, or it can be links to cloud storage where the artifacts are saved.
+Keep in mind that the input and output payloads are limited to 2MB each

 :::note

 Keep setup processes and functions outside of your handler function.
 For example, if you are running models make sure they are loaded into VRAM prior to calling `serverless.start` with your handler function.